Illinois Medicaid Long Term Care Eligibility for 2023

 Community spouse resource allowance: The community spouse can keep one-half of all non-exempt resources owned by one or both spouses with a maximum value of $109,560.
-This is a reduction from the amount previously effective January 1, 2012.
 All non-exempt resources of both spouses are available to pay for the costs associated with long term care.

 Amount of income community spouse may retain: The amount of monthly income the community spouse may retain for self-support has been reduced to $2,739.
 Income in excess of this value is available to pay the nursing home spouse’s care costs.